Classification of E_0--Semigroups by Product Systems: Von Neumann case: Spatial Markov semigroups

 \bthm Let $\cB$ be a \nbd{W^*}algebra and let $T$ be a strongly continuous normal Markov semigroup on $\cB$.
 Then $T$ admits a strongly continuous normal weak Hudson-Parthasarathy dilation if and only if $T$ is spatial.
 Like in Theorem \ref{inextthm}, this dilation may be obtained as the restriction of a strongly continuous inner normal Hudson-Parthasarathy dilation. \ethm

-\brem It is easy to show that the construction preserves countability assumptions: If $\cB$ has separable pre-dual, then both the minimal dilation and the Hudson-Parthasarathy dilation of $T$ act on a $\sB^a(E)$ with separable pre-dual. \erem
+\brem It is standard to show that the construction preserves countability assumptions: If $\cB$ has separable pre-dual, then both the minimal dilation and the Hudson-Parthasarathy dilation of $T$ act on a $\sB^a(E)$ with separable pre-dual. \erem

+\bob In cases where the space of the minimal dilation $E^\xi$ and the space of the noise $E^\om$ are isomorphic from the beginning (for instance, when $\cB=\sB(G)$ with separable $G$), amplification is not necessary.
+In this case, we see that the Hudson-Parthasarathy dilation interpreted as weak dilation, is the minimal dilation. \eob